-This is a technique for stopping bleeding by covering the bleeding area with a by covering the bleeding area with a clean towel or piece of gauze and applying firm, direct pressure.
+This is a technique for stopping bleeding by covering the bleeding area with a clean towel or piece of gauze and applying firm, direct pressure.
 If you cannot stop the bleeding with one hand, use both hands and the weight of your body to apply steady pressure.
-Most be a controlled with the profit of the profi types of bleeding can be controlled with this method.
+Most types of bleeding can be controlled with this method.